Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Introduction

 Considering Plurality Voting, the situation is complicated by the rigidity of the single-name ballot, which forces voters to choose a trade-off between preferences and probability to improve the outcome of the election.
 The works \cite{Meir2014dominance} and \cite{Meir2015uncertainty} have studied in depth models taking into account the scores of the candidates and a level of uncertainty to define the possible voters' strategies.
 They obtained several results proving under some assumptions convergence to equilibrium (the result closest to our present setting is Theorem 5 in \cite{Meir2015uncertainty}, where at each iteration an arbitrary subset of voters adjust their votes according to the current poll results, thus including the case studied here where all voters adjust their votes at each iteration).
 In the case when strategies are restricted, \cite{obraztsova2015restrictive} gives sufficient conditions for convergence in many voting systems.

-The question of the quality of equilibriums have been considered for Plurality, Veto and Borda in \cite{branzei2013selfish}, where the voters can adjust their votes one at a time, and starting from the state where each voter casts her sincere ballot (which is unique in these voting systems).
-Concerning Plurality, they find that Nash equilibriums that can be attained in this way are all very good; but in their model, the individual updates are made greedily and any candidate that would start with two or more votes less than the starting winner will never receive any new vote.
+The question of the quality of equilibria have been considered for Plurality, Veto and Borda in \cite{branzei2013selfish}, where the voters can adjust their votes one at a time, and starting from the state where each voter casts her sincere ballot (which is unique in these voting systems).
+Concerning Plurality, they find that Nash equilibria that can be attained in this way are all very good; but in their model, the individual updates are made greedily and any candidate that would start with two or more votes less than the starting winner will never receive any new vote.
 One could expect real voters to vote not for immediate improvement of the winner, but in order to give a better position to a contender that might receive more support from others.
+This is the kind of modeling assumptions that our framework is made to support.